Wit at Several Weapons: Synopsis

 Sir Perfidious Oldcraft is a self-described practitioner and admirer of "wit".
 (In the English Renaissance, the word covered everything from prodigious intellect to cleverness, street smarts to practical jokes.)
 He is so dedicated to the concept that when his son Wittypate Oldcraft turns twenty-one, Sir Perfidious kicks him out of the family manse with no income, to live by his wits.
 The son decides to fulfill his father's dictates with a vengeance, by making his father his wits' target.

 The old knight is also the guardian of a Niece (otherwise unnamed, as is Middleton's recurrent practice in his plays).
 Sir Perfidious has arranged a marriage between his Niece and a local knight, Sir Gregory Fop.
 His name clues the audience that the intended bridegroom is a fool.
 Sir Gregory comes to meet his intended bride with a witty friend named Cunningham (the play text pronounces his name "cunning game").
 As a practical joke – his idea of a witticism – Sir Perfidious lets his Niece believe that Cunningham is her future husband, before introducing her to the real Sir Gregory.

 But the Niece and Cunningham instantly feel a powerful attraction to each other, much to the old knight's displeasure.
 The Niece is repelled by the idea of accepting Fop in Cunningham's place; but her uncle's threats to isolate her force her to conceal her real feelings and appear to comply – while ruthlessly berating, ridiculing, and manipulating Sir Gregory in private.
 She also flirts with Sir Gregory's clown, Pompey Doodle – so blatantly that Cunningham's jealousy is aroused, proving that he loves her.
 He then collaborates in her scheme.
-In the end, Fop's spirit is so beaten-down that he marries a poor woman who treats him with respect and consideration, rather than the wealthy Niece who scorns and belittles him at every turn.
+In the end, Fop's spirit is so beaten down that he marries a poor woman who treats him with respect and consideration, rather than the wealthy Niece who scorns and belittles him at every turn.
 This leaves the Niece free to marry the poor but desirable Cunningham.

-Wittypate Oldcraft falls in with a group of cheats and con-men: Sir Ruinous Gentry is a "decayed knight", and Priscian is a "poor scholar".
+Wittypate Oldcraft falls in with a group of cheats and con men: Sir Ruinous Gentry is a "decayed knight", and Priscian is a "poor scholar".
 The knight's wife, Lady Ruinous, is the fourth member of the crew.
 The quartet pursue an escalating series of cons against Sir Perfidious that deprive him of more than two hundred pounds of his cash.
-Cunningham joins and co-operates with the cheaters.
+Cunningham joins and cooperates with the cheaters.

 In the end, Sir Perfidious realizes that Wittypate has cheated him repeatedly.
 Conceding that his son has done an excellent job of living by his wits, the old knight gives Wittypate the yearly income of £200 that he'd requested in the first place.